You are here

 You know, when people get together and talk about stuff.

 The 2017 conference will be held from March 6 through March 9 in the at the Luskin Conference Center at UCLA.
-With a very large and modern conference center at our disposal, Code4Lib 2017 will be able to accomodate the growing number of attendees while also retaining that small, tight-knit Code4Lib community feeling of previous years.
+With a very large and modern conference center at our disposal, Code4Lib 2017 will be able to accommodate the growing number of attendees while also retaining that small, tight-knit Code4Lib community feeling of previous years.
 We hope you can come join us!

 More information about this year's conference is available on the 2017 conference website.